unc-csxl/csxl.unc.edu/docs/org_roster-spec.md

 An important technical decision for the organization management’s roster is how to represent and store data about organization members.
 Entities for an organization and general CSXL user already exist, so we initially considered adding a new “roster” field to the organization entity to group all the members of an organization and make it easier for officers to manage members together.
 However, because this is actually a many-to-many relationship (where users can join multiple organizations under different roles and organizations will have many members), we found it necessary to create a new entity called OrganizationMembership that describes the relationship between users and organizations as “user has membership in organization.”
 While creating a new entity makes it more complex to track and organize different representations of data, we hope that the OrganizationMembership entity will make it easier in future development to access fields specific to a membership such as membership term, organization role, and special privileges for event creation.

 Our UX design tradeoff was how to introduce the edit interface of the roster - whether it should be enabled at the same time that “edit organization details” is usually activated, or if it should have its own toggle.
 We ultimately chose its own toggle because conceptually to us, editing the roster is a more common and frequent action, while editing an organization’s details is very rarely done, and they are two different things, as a roster is just a transient component of an organization.
 Therefore, they should be represented by different UX actions.

+We were mainly concerned with giving administrative permissions to members of a specific organization without letting that permission overlap and allow them to edit other organizations.
+We decided that each organization should have their own unique role that admin would create and subsequently assign users to.
+The added users should be the presidents/co-presidents or media managers of that organization.
+Our backend service to update a member’s role in an organization enforce that this permission must be assigned in order to complete the action.
+We also enforce that this permission must be given to those who are trying to remove a member that is not themselves.

 ## Getting Started